Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Improving Cross-lingual Consistency

 \subsection{Two Key Factors of Cross-lingual Consistency}

 KGW-based watermarking methods fundamentally depend on the partition of the vocabulary, i.e., the red and green lists, as discussed in \cref{sec:watermarking-for-lms}.
-Therefore, cross-lingual consistency aims to ensure that the green tokens in the watermarked text will still be recognized as green tokens after being translated into other languages.
+Therefore, cross-lingual consistency aims to achieve the following goal: